Local certification of geometric graph classes: Unit-square graphs

 We now define $G_k'$ as the graph obtained from $G_k$ by adding a vertex $c_1$ adjacent to $v_1$ and a vertex $c_2$ adjacent to $v_2$, and setting $S=\{c_1,c_2\}$ as a set of special vertices.
 For every $X\subseteq \{1,\ldots,N\}$, we set $L(X)$ and $R(X)$ as $G_N'$, in which we delete all copies $H_i$ and $H_i'$ ($1\le i \le N$) such that $i\not\in X$.
 For $A,B\subseteq \{1,\ldots,N\}$, $g(L(A),R(B))$ is obtained from $L(A)$ and $R(B)$ by gluing them along their special vertices.
 This is illustrated in Figure~\ref{fig:Gk2}, where $L(A)$ and $R(B)$ have been drawn disjointly, for the sake of clarity, and in Figure~\ref{fig:Gk3}, where only the interface between $L(A)$ and $R(B)$ was represented.
 As illustrated in Figure~\ref{fig:Gk3} (left), it follows from the almost-perfect rigidity of $G_k$ that if $H_i$ and $H_i'$ are present both in $L(A)$ and $R(B)$, then some square of $H_i$ or $H_i'$ in $L(A)$ must intersect some square of $H_i$ or $H_i'$ in $R(B)$, which is a contradiction as there are no edges between these copies in $g(L(A),R(B))$.

 The results obtained above show that for any $A,B\subseteq \{1,\ldots,N\}$, $g(L(A),R(B))$ is triangle-free, and it a unit-square graph if and only if $A$ and $B$ are disjoint.
-As $G_N'$ and $G_N$ have $O(N)$ vertices and the closed neighborhood of $S$ is independent of $A$ and $B$ and has size 6, the class of triangle-free unit-square graphs is $(6, 1)$-disjointness-expressing. \end{proof}
+As $G_N'$ and $G_N$ have $O(N)$ vertices and the subgraph induced by the closed neighborhood of $S$ is independent of $A$ and $B$ and contains 6 vertices, the class of triangle-free unit-square graphs is $(6, 1)$-disjointness-expressing. \end{proof}

 In the proof of Theorem~\ref{thm:usquare} we have shown that when $A$ and $B$ are not disjoint, then the resulting graph $g(L(A),R(B))$ is not a unit-square graph.
 Using Remark~\ref{rmk:disjointness implied by other class}, we obtain the following as a direct consequence.